DHJ Quick Take: Curt Miller Details Dallas Wings Roster

 The Guard Depth

-Dallas’ backcourt has become the most discussed element of the roster — with guards competing for a handful of spots alongside Paige Bueckers, Arike Ogunbowale, and Azzi Fudd.
-Miller explained the philosophy behind assembling such a deep group.
+Dallas’ backcourt has become the most discussed element of the roster — with guards competing for a handful of spots behind Paige Bueckers, Arike Ogunbowale, and Azzi Fudd.
+Miller explained the philosophy behind assembling such a deep group, including Aziaha James, JJ Quinerly, and Grace Berger from last year’s roster.
+The team also signed Odyssey Sims, Lindsay Allen, Shyanne Sellers, and Constanza Verona.

 “It was an emphasis to bring in some veteran point guards to compete for a spot on our roster, because we like to move Paige off the ball at times,” Miller told Dallas Hoops Journal.
 “So when an Arike or an Azzi are off the floor, and you can bring in a quality point guard, it allows you to move your ultimate piece — Paige — around on the court.
 That was really important.”